 A delegate round is exactly 101 blocks in length, identical to the total number of forging delegates.
 During each round, every delegate has one fixed time slot to forge a block.
 The time slot indicating the position of the delegate in the block generation process is assigned at the beginning of each round.
-If an elected delegate cannot forge during a round, another elected delegate will forge their block instead.
+If an elected delegate cannot forge during a round, its slot will be missed and the round will be extended by 10 seconds.
 In order to forge a block, the node associated with the delegate inserts up to 25 transactions into the block, signs it and broadcasts that block to the network.
 Once the block has reached the network, the next delegate will begin to forge in the next assigned slot.

 Broadhash consensus serves a vital function in the Lisk network in preventing forks.
 The broadhash of a node is defined as an aggregated rolling hash of the past five blocks present in the node’s database.
 Thus all peers with the same last blocks will produce the same broadhash and propagate that information via the system headers described in peer-to-peer communication.
 Broadhash consensus is established if 51 out of 100 randomly selected peers connected to a node maintain the same broadhash.
 Delegates use the broadhash consensus as a guidance strategy to generate the block.
 Once broadhash consensus is established a delegate will generate a block in their assigned slot as described above.